 My weekend in Berlin wasn’t planned down to the minute as many of my trips are.
 In fact, my friend and I chose it purely based on flight prices and timetables as we were looking for an efficient stopover on our way from Dublin to Cairo.
 Berlin made the most sense within these parameters, so it was kind of like, okay, well, I guess we’ll go to Berlin!
 We had a vague idea of things we wanted to see, and I knew in the back of my head there was a big cathedral somewhere.
 Well, as we explored Museum Island in the scorching afternoon heat, we stumbled upon the beautiful Berliner Dom.
 From the outside it is simply striking- the intricate architecture, the perfect green domes, the sparkling cross that touches the sky…

 Inside, the main altar supposedly dates from the mid-1800s.
-Again, beautiful at any age.
 Gorgeous colors, beautiful mosaics, stunning statues, and peaceful vibes cover the interior of the church.
 An ornate staircase hides off to the side, drawing some attention away from the main attraction.
 The dome is so impressive, and it makes the inside of the church seem even bigger than it is.
 The room is gilded with gleaming gold and swirling marble, and the artwork is so beautiful you will need a few moments to take it all in.
-We found an empty pew and I said a quick prayer before getting comfortable in the cool, quiet atmosphere.
+We found an empty pew and got comfortable in the cool, quiet atmosphere.
 Suddenly, the organ music began, and it filled the space in such a beautiful and moving way.
 We listened for nearly five minutes before setting off to explore the rest of the building.

 We went both above and below the church, to see the city views from up high and the resting places in the crypt down below.
 The stairway to the gallery was pleasant and not nearly as long, crowded, dank, or narrow as many others I had climbed, and the city views were more than pleasant.
 The crypt was very interesting as well, and a blessedly cool escape from the June warmth.